Template 2 | JCIS

 Footnotes

 Footnotes should appear at the bottom of the page on which they are referenced rather than at the end of the paper.
 Footnotes should be in 10 pt.
-Times New Roman or closest comparable font available, they should be single spaced, and there should be a footnote separator rule (line).
+Times or closest comparable font available, they should be single spaced, and there should be a footnote separator rule (line).
 Footnote numbers or symbols in the text must follow, rather than precede, punctuation.
 Excessively long footnotes are probably better handled in an appendix.
 All footnotes should be left and right-justified (i.e., flush with the right margin), unless this creates awkward spacing.

 General terms and conditions of use

 Users of the website and/or software agree not to misuse the service or software in any way.
-The failure of to exercise or enforce any right or provision in the Policies or the Submission Agreement does not constitute a waiver of such right or provision.
-If any term of the Submission Agreement or these policies is found to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties’ intentions as reflected in the provision, and the other provisions of the Submission Agreement and these policies remain in full force and effect.
+The failure of to exercise or enforce any right or provision in the policies or the Submission Agreement does not constitute a waiver of such right or provision.
+If any term of the Submission Agreement or these policies is found to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties' intentions as reflected in the provision, and the other provisions of the Submission Agreement and these policies remain in full force and effect.
 These policies and the Submission Agreement constitute the entire agreement between and the Author(s) regarding submission of the Article.

 Although can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality Word or RTF file that can be converted to a PDF file.
 It is understood that the current state of technology of Adobe's Portable Document Format (PDF) is such that there are no, and can be no, guarantees that documents in PDF will work perfectly with all possible hardware and software configurations that readers may have.